chunlinxuizz/PolymerTC/README.md

 + GRO2LAM

 ## Installation Guide
-No additional installation is ndded to use `PolymerTC` as long as all dependencies have been successfully installed.
+No additional installation is needed to use `PolymerTC` as long as all dependencies have been successfully installed.
 Then
 ```
 git clone https://github.com/chunlinxuizz/PolymerTC
 cd PolymerTC